Restaurant owner to appeal city order in flag dispute

-Tommy Daras obtained a permit in September and planned to dig up a marker and remove the Confederate flag at his business, replacing it with a 2-foot high, 25-foot long wall.
+Tommy Daras obtained a permit in September and planned to dig up a marker and remove the Confederate flag at his business, replacing it with a 2-foot (0.6-meter)-high, 25-foot (8-meter) long wall.

-The Sons of Confederate Veterans says it owns the 130 square feet where the flag flies, marking a Civil War skirmish in 1865.
+The Sons of Confederate Veterans says it owns the 130 square feet (12 square meters) where the flag flies, marking a Civil War skirmish in 1865.

 Daras says his customers incorrectly think he supports the Confederacy.